 - 1 cup sliced mushrooms optional

-Layer your countertop with paper towels, and lay eggplant slices on top of them.
+- Layer your countertop with paper towels, and lay eggplant slices on top of them.
 Salt the eggplant liberally, and allow to sit for 30-60 minutes (this helps draw out the excess moisture).
-Rise the eggplants slices, then pat dry with paper towels.
-Season with salt and pepper.
+Pat dry with paper towels, then season with pepper to taste.

-Preheat oven to 375 degrees.
-Lightly brush 2 baking sheets with olive oil; set aside.
+- Preheat oven to 375 degrees F. Lightly brush or spray two baking sheets with oil and set aside.

-In a shallow bowl, whisk together eggs and water.
-In another bowl, mix together breadcrumbs, 1 cup Parmesan, and Italian seasoning.
+- In a shallow bowl, whisk together eggs and water.
+In another bowl, mix together breadcrumbs, 1 cup Parmesan cheese, and Italian seasoning.

-Spread ½ cup of sauce in a 9-by-13-inch casserole or baking dish.
-Arrange half the eggplant in a single layer, shingling the slices if you have a lot (I did.)
+- Spread ½ cup of marinara sauce in a 9-by-13-inch casserole or baking dish.
+Arrange half the eggplant in a single layer, shingling the slices if you have a lot.
 Cover with 1 cup sauce, then 1 cup mozzarella.
 Layer on mushrooms if desired, then cover with ½ cup sauce.
-Repeat layering with remaining eggplant, sauce, and mozzarella, then sprinkle on remaining Parmesan.
+Repeat layering with remaining eggplant, sauce, and mozzarella, then sprinkle on remaining 2 tablespoons Parmesan.

-Bake 15-20 minutes until sauce is bubbling and cheese is melted, then broil on high for 2 minutes to brown the cheese a bit.
-Remove from oven and sprinkle with additional Italian seasoning.
-Enjoy!
+- Bake 15-20 minutes until sauce is bubbling and cheese is melted, then broil on high for 2 minutes to brown the cheese a bit.
+Remove from oven and sprinkle with additional Italian seasoning or fresh herbs.